hzqst/MetaHookSv/Renderer.md

 A detail texture is a high resolution external image (Supported format: BMP, TGA, DDS, JPG, PNG) that is placed over the top of a map texture.
 This gives the impression of a small details when you get up close to a texture instead of the usual blurred image you get when the texture fills the screen.

-`r_wsurf_detail` set to 1 to enable detail textures, normal textures, parallax textures and specular textures.
+`r_detailtextures` set to 1 to enable detail textures, normal textures, parallax textures and specular textures.

 Detail texture list is read from `/maps/[map name]_detail.txt`, with `_DETAIL` as suffix in basetexture name (basetexture with no suffix will be treated as detail texture).